-- Computer screen shifted sideways – Sometimes your screen can shift sideways and in order to fix the problem, it’s advised to check your screen resolution and adjust it.
+- Computer screen shifted sideways – In order to fix the problem, it’s advised to check your screen resolution and adjust it.

-- Laptop screen shifted left – Sometimes your laptop screen can shift left, and if that happens, be sure to check your graphics card control panel and readjust your screen.
+- Laptop screen shifted left – Check your graphics card control panel and readjust your screen.

-- Windows 10 screen off center – If your screen is off center, the issue might be your refresh rate.
-Simply readjust the refresh rate and the problem should be fixed.
+- Windows 10 screen off-center – Simply readjust the refresh rate and the problem should be fixed.